Aaron-RN/HTML-Framework-Advanced-CSS3/README.md

 # Advanced-CSS3
-In this final project, you’ll get to take everything you’ve learned and use it to build your own simple 12 column grid-based framework.
+In this final project, I take everything I’ve learned and use it to build my own simple 12 column grid-based framework.

 I recreated the [__Microsoft.com__](https://www.microsoft.com/en-us/) website using the __Custom Built Framework__.